Source code for skan.csr

 [docs] def path(self, index): """Return the pixel indices of path number `index`.
 Parameters ---------- index : int The desired path.
 Returns ------- path : array of int The indices of the pixels belonging to the path, including endpoints. """ # The below is equivalent to `self.paths[index].indices`, which is much # more elegant.
 However the below version is about 25x faster! # In [14]: %timeit mat[1].indices # 128 µs ± 421 ns per loop (mean ± std. dev. of 7 runs, 10000 loops each) # In [16]: %%timeit # ...: start, stop = mat.indptr[1:3] # ...: mat.indices[start:stop] # ...: # 5.05 µs ± 77.2 ns per loop (mean ± std. dev. of 7 runs, 100000 loops each) start, stop = self.paths.indptr[index:index + 2] return self.paths.indices[start:stop]

-[docs] def path_with_data(self, index): """Return pixel indices and corresponding pixel values on a path.
+[docs] def path_with_data(self, index: int): """Return pixel indices and corresponding pixel values on a path.
 Parameters ---------- index : int The desired path.
 Returns ------- path : array of int The indices of pixels on the path, including endpoints. data : array of float The values of pixels on the path. """ start, stop = self.paths.indptr[index:index + 2] return self.paths.indices[start:stop], self.paths.data[start:stop]

 [docs] def path_lengths(self): """Return the length of each path on the skeleton.
 Returns ------- lengths : array of float The length of all the paths in the skeleton. """ if not self._distances_initialized: _compute_distances( self.nbgraph, self.paths.indptr, self.paths.indices, self.distances ) self._distances_initialized = True return self.distances